 Help Us Celebrate – Enter for a Chance to Win a Prize

 Please help us celebrate by entering for a chance to win a prize from our limited-edition product line.
-Every Sunday for four weeks, we have prize drawings (25 September, 2 October, and 9 October, 16 October).
-This weekend is the final prize drawing in this celebration – and your last chance to get our 2nd-anniversary products from our shop.
+Every Sunday for four weeks, starting next Sunday (25 September, 2 October, and 9 October, 16 October), we’ll be doing a random prize drawing.

 Here are the prizes:

 - 25 September: a cello sticker – Winner: Lilith Bone, Norwich, UK